 Business and organisaitons in Australia are governed under anti-discrimination laws in regards to hiring and firing – what exactly makes religious organisations so special?
 I don’t see the distinction.
-Does this mean if I hold a belief that a flying teapot in the sky made to entire universe and said that redheaded people should not work with people with other hair colours, that I should be legally allowed to not hire anyone with red hair?
+Does this mean if I hold a belief that a flying teapot in the sky made the entire universe and said that redheaded people should not work with people of other hair colours, that I should be legally allowed to not hire anyone with red hair?
 Why do people with beliefs in supernatural claptrap written in a book that they can’t claim has any accuracy or validity, get away with clearly discriminating against people when the rest of us can’t?

 It’s time for the world to stop pandering to religious fundamentalists and start telling them that their behaviour is unacceptable.
 Religious fundamentalists tell me that I am intolerant of them.
 Yes I am.
 I am intolerant of their intolerant behaviour.
-I will not stand by and tolerate my fellow human beings being discriminated against and then be told that I have to tolerant it because those that are doing the discriminating have beliefs.
+I will not stand by and tolerate my fellow human beings being discriminated against and then be told that I have to tolerant it because those that are doing the discriminating have supernatural beliefs.
 That’s as stupid as the time I was told in high school that I needed to tolerate being called a sinner and a faggot from fundamentalists because that’s what they believed.

 It’s as stupid as telling a person with a disability that they had to tolerate discriminatory behaviour from someone because that someone believed all people with disabilities should be locked away in institutions.
 I don’t have to tolerate someone’s shitty belief or opinion if it directly harms or damages another in anyway.
-You don’t get to express an opinion if that opinion caused harm to another person.